alenarmona/camp-gladiator/README.md

 I've added a Skeleton skin and simulated an API call (with setTimeout) in the workouts list.
 Also, I've created some basic render tests.
 Please, give me some feedback about the challenge.

+## Setup project

+1. Clone repo in your machine
+2. In the project director, execute: `npm install`

 ## Run project

 In the project directory, you can run: